 - Export Data to Widely-Utilized Destinations

-A smart data extraction tool should allow users to export the converted data to popular destinations, such as SQL Server, Oracle, PostgreSQL, and various BI tools like Tableau and Power BI, enabling businesses to access meaningful information faster for timely decision-making.
+A smart data extraction tool should allow users to export the converted data to popular destinations, such as SQL Server, Oracle, PostgreSQL, and various BI tools like Tableau, enabling businesses to access meaningful information faster for timely decision-making.

 Astera ReportMiner – An Automated Data Extraction Solution